chaoss/wg-risk/focus-areas/business-risk/contributor-absence-factor.md

 **Question:** How high is the risk to a project should the most active people leave?

 ## Overview
 The **Contributor Absence Factor** assesses the degree to which a project relies on a small number of contributors by identifying the smallest number of contributors responsible for 50% of total contributions.
 A lower Contributor Absence Factor indicates higher dependency on fewer contributors, posing a risk if these individuals leave the project.
 This metric helps project maintainers evaluate resilience and continuity risks associated with contributor reliance.
+This metric was previously called "Bus Factor."

 ## Want to Know More?